Skip to main content

 This rock in the valley of the River Inn was already the site of a fortification in Roman times, called 'Masciacum', and protected a Roman road through the valley.

-Matzen Castle was built during the 12th century and first mentioned in 1167 as a possession of the Knights of Freundsberg.
-During their ownership, until 1468 the castle underwent 2 Romanesque and one Gothic building periods.
-In 1410 it had been besieged by the forces of Duke Friedrich of Bavaria.
+Matzen Castle was built during the 12th century and was first mentioned in 1167 as a possession of the Knights of Freundsberg.
+During their ownership, until 1468, the castle underwent 2 Romanesque and one Gothic building periods.
+In 1410, it had been besieged by the forces of Duke Friedrich of Bavaria.

-Several owners followed until 1521 when it went to the Fieger family.
-They rebuilt the castle from a military fortification into a residential castle, giving the castle its present appearance.
-After 1658 several other owners followed until it was sold to the Von Pfeiffersberg family in 1734.
+Several owners followed until 1521, when it went to the Fieger family.
+They rebuilt the castle from a military fortification into a residential castle, giving it its present appearance.
+After 1658, several other owners followed until it was sold to the Von Pfeiffersberg family in 1734.
 They were mostly absentee landlords living in Vienna and neglecting the castle.
-Apparently they fell into bad times because in 1776 they were put under legal restraint and an inventory of the castle was made up for an upcoming auction.
-They still owned Matzen Castle when it burned down and fell to ruin.
+Apparently, they fell on hard times because in 1776, they were put under legal restraint, and an inventory of the castle was prepared for an upcoming auction.
+They still owned Matzen Castle when it burned down and fell into ruin.

 Gallery